fooyin/fooyin/README.md

 Translations are managed on [Hosted Weblate](https://hosted.weblate.org/projects/fooyin/).
 Contributions are very welcome.

-In case you want to test your translation in the application, follow the steps outlined in [issue#679](https://github.com/fooyin/fooyin/issues/679)
+To test your translation in the application, follow the steps outlined in [issue #679](https://github.com/fooyin/fooyin/issues/679).